Zren/zren.github.io/_posts/2017-07-08-patching-breeze-window-decorations.markdown

 When you try to build, you'll probably be missing dependencies,

 {% highlight bash %}
-sudo apt install libkf5config-dev libkdecorations2-dev libqt5x11extras5-dev qtdeclarative5-dev
+sudo apt install libkf5config-dev libkdecorations2-dev libqt5x11extras5-dev qtdeclarative5-dev extra-cmake-modules libkf5guiaddons-dev libkf5configwidgets-dev libkf5windowsystem-dev libkf5coreaddons-dev
 {% endhighlight %}

 If you're missing something else, it'll tell you the name, and it's probably [in this list of packages](https://askubuntu.com/a/577334/513249) you can install.